UK singles chart records and statistics: Longest span of number one singles

-The Beatles have the longest time span of number one singles with 60 years between their first, "From Me to You" in May 1963, and their last, "Now and Then" in November 2023.
+The Beatles have the longest time span of number one singles with 60 years between their first, "From Me to You" in May 1963, and their most recent, "Now and Then" in November 2023.

 Elvis Presley has the longest timespan of number one singles for a solo artist, with over 47 years between his first number one "All Shook Up" in June 1957 and his most recent, the reissue of "It's Now or Never" in January 2005.

 Kate Bush has the longest time span of number one singles for a female artist, with 44 years between her first number one "Wuthering Heights" in April 1978 and her second and most recent "Running Up That Hill" in June 2022.

 Longest gap between two number one singles

 The Beatles have the longest gap between two number ones, with 54 years between "The Ballad of John and Yoko" in June 1969 and "Now and Then" in November 2023.

 Kate Bush has the longest gap between two number ones for a solo artist, with 44 years between her first "Wuthering Heights" in April 1978 and her second "Running Up That Hill" in June 2022.

 Tom Jones has the longest gap between two number ones for a male artist, with over 42 years between "Green, Green Grass of Home" in December 1966 and his featured appearance on "(Barry) Islands in the Stream" in March 2009.